brotherdust/FretFind2D/memory-bank/progress.md

 Should development continue, these are the top recommended priorities, focusing on immediate impact and foundational improvements (derived from Short Term Goals):

-1.  **Migrate Core Dependencies**: Address technical debt by updating Raphael.js, jQuery, and other outdated libraries.
+1.  **Migrate Core Dependencies**: Address technical debt by reviewing/updating remaining outdated libraries (Raphael.js replaced, jQuery removed).
 2.  **Modernize UI & Implement Responsive Design**: Improve the user interface for current standards and ensure usability across devices.
-3.  **Refactor Code to Modern JavaScript Patterns**: Enhance code maintainability and performance.
+3.  **Refactor Code to Modern JavaScript Patterns**: Continue enhancing code maintainability and performance (jQuery-related refactoring complete).
 4.  **Improve Fretboard Visualization**: Make the visual output more appealing and easier to understand.
 5.  **Support Fractional Inches**: Add support for fractional inch measurements for input and output, a key UX improvement for many users.